JustARandomDude4/doodle.github.io/README.md

 Hello y'all
 I am satwika and this is doodle. io

-Doodle with strangers on InterWeb!
+Helps u doodle with strangers on InterWeb!

 This is a very simple multi-user doodling web app, using [PubNub][pubnub] real-time network JavaScript API, that enable you to draw on the canvas with strangers.